 2. The second reason could be they are simply just very much in need of energy.

-When their migration journey has ended, or when they are along route, or before they begin migration, they are in great need of extra food.
+When their migration journey has ended, or when they are along the route, or before they begin the migration, they are in great need of extra food.

-For male birds fighting for territory, attracting a mate with their aerial dance, protecting a mate from other suitors and for the females building a nest and raising babies, are all very taxing activities which require extra energy, which can only be derived from food.
+For male birds fighting for territory, attracting a mate with their aerial dance, protecting a mate from other suitors, and for the females building a nest and raising babies, are all very taxing activities that require extra energy, which can only be derived from food.

 3. You might need to simply purchase another feeder, which will provide twice as much food for the little birds and make your nectar last longer.

 But do remember that keeping fresh nectar out for your Hummers is very important.

 If the sugary solution sits too many days outside, especially in intense heat, it will develop mold or go rancid.